Hello everyone, my name is Adam Smith. I wasn’t born in Beaches-East York, but I will live the rest of my life here.

 Rain Gardens United

-I'm Treasurer on the board of Rain Gardens United, an initiative to trying to get rain gardens included in the city’s wastewater management strategy.
+From 2018-2020 I was Treasurer on the board of Rain Gardens United, an initiative to trying to get rain gardens included in the city’s wastewater management strategy.

 Rain Gardens United crawl